Easy 15-Minute Spicy Gazpacho

 - 2 bell pepper, cut into ½ inch pieces

-- For Cucumber Salad Garnish: Combine ½ cup of cut cucumber, tomato, ¼ cup of red onion, ¼ cup of parsley, 1/8 cup of fresh thyme, ½ of lemon juice, 1/8 teaspoon of salt, and 1/8 teaspoon of pepper in a medium bowl.
+- Make garnish: Combine ½ cup of cut cucumber, tomato, ¼ cup of red onion, ¼ cup of parsley, 1/8 cup of fresh thyme, ½ of lemon juice, 1/8 teaspoon of salt, and 1/8 teaspoon of pepper in a medium bowl.
 Mix to combine and set aside.

-- For Simple Spicy Gazpacho: In a large soup pot, add strained tomatoes, balsamic vinegar, bell pepper, and crushed red pepper flakes with remaining cucumber, tomato, red onion, parsley, lemon juice, salt, and pepper.
+- Make gazpacho: In a large soup pot, add strained tomatoes, balsamic vinegar, bell pepper, and crushed red pepper flakes with remaining cucumber, tomato, red onion, parsley, lemon juice, salt, and pepper.
 Blend with an immersion blender or, alternatively, blend all ingredients in a traditional blender until smooth.
 Adjust spices to taste and chill for minimum 2 hours.

 - To serve: Serve chilled soup with Cucumber Salad Garnish on top and enjoy!

-- Notes // Tips: Though gazpacho is traditionally served cold, this soup can also be heated and served as a traditional warm tomato soup.
+- Recipe notes + tips: Though gazpacho is traditionally served cold, this soup can also be heated and served as a traditional warm tomato soup.
 Serve this traditional Spanish style with a side of bread and tapas, or make it your own by paring with fresh summer fruit and cheese.

-- Nutrition: This simple vegan tomato soup is low in sodium, a good source of fiber, and packed with antioxidants from fresh fruits and vegetables.
+- Nutrition notes: This simple vegan tomato soup is low in sodium, a good source of fiber, and packed with antioxidants from fresh fruits and vegetables.
 It is high in vitamin C and potassium.